 1994, 1996, 1998, 2000, 2001, 2002, 2003, 2004, 2005, 2006

-Solution: The cylinders can be replaced or rebuilt.
+Solution: The Mercedes-Benz convertible top hydraulic cylinders can be replaced with new parts or rebuilt.
 The Mercedes-Benz dealer will replace leaking cylinders with very expensive new parts.
-Independent Mercedes-Benz repair shops, like Stadium Auto Service in Ann Arbor, MI can have your cylinders rebuilt at a much lower cost than new replacement parts.
-The cylinders are rebuild with seals that will out last new Mercedes-Benz replacement parts.
-Other Mercedes-Benz SL Active Body Control System malfunctions will need to be diagnosed and identified.
+Independent Mercedes-Benz repair shops like Stadium Auto Service in Ann Arbor, MI can have your cylinders rebuilt at a much lower cost than new replacement parts.
+The cylinders are rebuild with seals that will out last new Mercedes-Benz parts.
+Other Mercedes-Benz SL Active Body Control System problems will need to be diagnosed and identified.

 Mercedes-Benz Engine Performance Problems Due to Crankshaft Position Sensor Failure

 Problem: The engine may develop a stalling and/or no start condition when warm due to a failed crankshaft position sensor.
 Typically cold vehicle starts without issue then runs rough or stalls and won't start as it warms up.
 Check engine light will also come on.
 Allowing the vehicle to cool and it will start.

 Solution: diagnosis to confirm problem and crankshaft position sensor replacement.

 1994, 1995, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006

 Mercedes-Benz AC Air Conditioning Evaporator Temperature Sensor Failure